4 Ideas Help New ELA Teachers Start Strong

 These questions can help teachers of all experience levels, but are especially useful for first-year teachers who might feel overwhelmed by potential options and strategies.
 For example, there are a number of ways to integrate technology into instruction – some have the potential to enhance teaching and learning, while others may not be good investments of time.
 Evaluating tech activities using these reflection questions can help new teachers be sure they are making strong decisions for themselves and their students.

-Clear and Focused Feedback is Crucial to Student Success and Teacher Sanity
+3. Focused Feedback = Student Success & Teacher Sanity

 English teachers spend a lot of time responding to student writing, a potential cause of burnout among new teachers who struggle with this responsibility.
 I recommend that first-year teachers counter this potential pitfall by keeping their comments and reactions as clear and focused as possible.